PearsonAPI/Pearson-Api-Sdk/FTarticlesAPI.md

 ## Pearson FT Education API

 This document describes how to use the Pearson SDK to access the Financial Times Education Api.
-For further details of this API and it's usage, please see [Pearson Food And Drink API](http://developer.pearson.com/apis/ft-education-api/).
+For further details of this API and it's usage, please see [Pearson FT Education API](http://developer.pearson.com/apis/ft-education-api/).

 ### Accessing the FT API
 Start by connecting to the Food and Drink API object provided by the SDK: